-Forward prices for the sale of excess energy for the winter of 2022-2023, which were relied upon to establish the Department's cost of service in its 2022 rate request, were unprecedentedly high.
+Forward prices for the sale of excess energy for the winter of 2023-2024, which were relied upon to establish the Department's cost of service in its 2022 rate request, were unprecedentedly high.
 Actual prices for excess energy that the Department received from ISO-NE during that period were significantly lower.
 The difference between the forward and actual prices for the sale of excess energy from December 2022 to March 2023 for the same volume of energy was \$4,162,233 of lost revenues.
-The Department included this amount, amortized over eight years, in its June 16, 2023 rate case, which is under investigation by the PUC.
-Annual amortization recorded in 2023 was \$520,279.
+The Department included this amount, amortized over eight years, in its June 16, 2023 rate case, which was approved by the PUC on February 21, 2024.
+Amortized expense of \$520,279 was recorded in 2024 and 2023.